saeeddhqan/psychic-winner/README.md

 After tuning the neural network with `model_nas` and `model_hype_opt`, the accuracy increased by approximately ~1%.
 The PBT algorithm goes a little further(from 0.831 to 0.836).
 PBT is almost 2x faster than model_nas and model_hype_opt for producing top models.
 Finally, training a model by removing redundant features gave us ~1% more accuracy.

 ## colloquial description
 I started creating a torch model, trained it on 90% of dataset, tested it on the rest, and in the first executions, I got >= 80% accuracy.
 After my first commit, I wanted to apply the Genetic Algorithm for Neural Architecture Search, hyperparameter space search, and feature selection.
 I had the elitism code before; encoding chromosomes, etc. weren't an issue, but, it took me forever to optimize generations, individuals, mutation_prob, crossover_prob parameters, and search the space with GA.
 And in this process, I made a blunder mistake: Doing feature selection after NAS and hyperparameter tuning. btw, I got what I wanted but I might get better results(who knows?).
 I did a lot of work to explore the space.
 The model_pbt works perfectly, especially when I implemented some of my own ideas.
-With sklearn, I got much better results when I used borderline SMOTE for the skewed class.
-I didn't experiment the effect of borderline SMOTE on Torch models.
+With sklearn, I got much better results when I used borderline SMOTE, SVMSMOTE, and Tomek Links for the skewed class.
+Here's a list of TODOs for further explorations:
+ - Using autoencoder for feature selection and dimention reduction.
+ - Using random autoencoder for creating over sampling data.
+ - Experiment the effect of under|over sampling methods on Torch models.

 I hope I have met (at least some of) your expectations.

 ## Requirements